DeveloperNomis/Medical_Imaging/README.md

 echo "Task $SLURM_ARRAY_TASK_ID abgeschlossen – Ergebnisse unter $PROMPT_OUTDIR"
 ```

-In general, the script looks similar to the first slurm-script.
+In general, the script looks similar to the first SLURM script.
 This script is the production-ready replacement for the earlier development job file.
 It is designed for large-scale prompt-based inference on the cluster.